alextaujenis/RBD_Timer/README.md

 # Arduino Timer Library
-Never write delay() or millis() again!
-This is a high-level foundation for managing many concurrent timed events.
-This library also handles Arduino timer rollover correctly.

-##Why?
 The Arduino real-time loop stops advancing when you write delay() in your sketch.
 You can keep the real-time loop moving by using millis() to track time and create delay, but it's more complicated and soon becomes messy to manage.
 The Timer class is a very simple replacement for all your millis() math.

 ##Relative vs. Absolute Time